vcfvct/myStyles/README.md

-# My Own Material design Wikipedia Style
+# My custom Material design Wikipedia Style

+To Use this:

+1. **Login** to the wikipedia

-To Use this.
-Login to the wikipedia, in the 'preferenece', select the `Appearance` Tab and make sure you are using the default `Vector` theme.
-Then in the Custrom CSS, paste the css and save.
+2. in the `preferenece`, select the `Appearance` Tab and make sure you are using the default `Vector` theme.

+3. Then in the **Custrom CSS**, paste the css and save.